 - Opportunity to attend conferences and events in UK and EU.

 International Development at Richmond University promotes a critical engagement with the key concepts, practices, theoretical innovations, and contemporary paradigms in this field.
 The programme is grounded in the recognition that development is inherently international, and inherently political: a concept that cannot be separated from core questions of global governance, international conflict, attempts at conflict resolution, and post-conflict reconstruction, or from issues of human development and human security.

 The programme ensures that students understand the history of international development from postwar modernization to the Millennium Development Goals, with particular emphasis on building a conception of the impact of global governance on political and economic processes in the developing world.

 Degree requirements - US Credits 36 - UK Credits 180

 This programme has been recently introduced and so graduate destination information is not yet available.
-However, our postgraduate programmes aim specifically to prepare students for careers in related fields and in line with this, all our MA students may undertake an internship through The Internship Programme as an aspect of their degree.
+However, our postgraduate programmes aim specifically to prepare students for careers in related fields and in line with this, all our MA students may undertake an internship through Careers & Internships Office as an aspect of their degree.
 Afterwards, some continue with their education, take up further internships and/or progress directly into professional training programmes and employment in relevant organisations.

 The Department works closely with the University’s Department of Student Affairs to offer a series of skill-based careers seminars throughout the academic year on both campuses.
 Together we have developed connections to volunteering opportunities in Richmond and Kensington, leadership development through student clubs and societies, and work experience in the form of part-time employment and graduate trainee programmes.